AAMani5/CV/README.md

 ## Experience

+**Halliburton** (2013 to 2015)
+*Senior Field Engineer*
 **Schlumberger Oilfield Services** (2006 to 2012)
 *Senior Field Engineer*
-**Halliburton** (2013 to 2015)
-*Senior Field Engineer*

-In my spare time I enjoy dancing.
-I am trained in classical Indian dance.
-I also love to swim when I can.
+## Hobbies and Interests

+- I am a trained Indian classical dancer and I enjoy dancing in my spare time.
+- I love to cook and try differet cuisine.
+- I relax by listening to music and by doing yoga